 Twitter @projectmgmt (12.3K)

 Lindsay Scott is another project management expert from the UK.
-Her interest in project management office started when she was working at HP to recruit for the project office.
-She encountered challenges which led her to start her own business of finding the exact match between hiring organizations and project professionals looking for work.
+Her interest in the project management office started when she was working at HP to recruit for the project office.
+She encountered challenges that led her to start her own business of finding the exact match between hiring organizations and project professionals looking for work.
 She is an advocate of the PMO, which includes the PMO Flashmob and the PMO Conference to help professionals across the UK.
 She organizes meetups, workshops, conferences, and also started PMO Training to help them learn more about their career.